José Mateo Ballet Theatre

 - Embrace other operational excellence duties as required.

 Traits and Characteristics

-An engaging and diplomatic leader, the ED will articulate a vision and, in partnership with the Managing Director and board, set the tone for JMBT as a welcoming and inclusive space that makes ballet accessible for everyone.
-They will develop authentic relationships and will adapt to situations with ease.
+An authentic, engaging, and diplomatic leader, the EAD will make visible a vision and, in partnership with the board and supported by the Managing Director, set the tone for JMBT as a welcoming and inclusive organization that makes ballet accessible for everyone.
+They will develop and sustain relationships and will adapt to situations with ease.
 Receptive to new ideas and deeply committed to equity and inclusion, the successful candidate will have the ability to guide the artistic and strategic goals of the organization.
-Resourceful and versatile, the ED will value partnerships, relationships, and self-expression.
+Resourceful and versatile, the EAD will value partnerships, relationships, and self-expression.

 Other key competencies include: